kergoth/meta-kergoth-wip/README.md

     BBCLASSEXTEND += "named-configs:variant-name"

 This makes a variant-name suffixed target available.
-E.g. if PN is busybox, this would make busybox-minimal available, with PROVIDES set to include busybox, and RPROVIDES/RCONFLICTS/RREPLACES set for the binary packages.
+E.g. if we include named-configs:minimal, and PN is busybox, this would make busybox-minimal available, with PROVIDES set to include busybox, and RPROVIDES/RCONFLICTS/RREPLACES set for the binary packages.

 Then adjust the configuration (e.g. custom entry in FILESPATH to override a file, or PACKAGECONFIG, or whatever) as appropriate for the variant, using